Moutoussamy/BankCustomersChurnPred/README.md

 The dataset used is availbale on Kaggle: https://tinyurl.com/ud43n28s

-#### Summary:
+### Summary:
-### 1. Introduction
+1. Introduction
-### 2. Data exploration
+2. Data exploration
-### 3. Data preprocessing
+3. Data preprocessing
-### 4. Model building and assessment
+4. Model building and assessment

 ## 1. Introduction
 ### What is costumer churn ?

-" customer churn occurs when customers or subscribers stop doing business with a company or service.
+" Customer churn occurs when customers or subscribers stop doing business with a company or service.
 Also known as customer attrition, customer churn is a critical metric because it is much less expensive to retain existing customers than it is to acquire new customers " - Molly Galetto (https://tinyurl.com/yjs9shrk)

 Customer churn is a critical metric for banks.
+Indeed, a costumers leaving represents a significant investment lost.
+Both time and effort need to be channelled into replacing them.
+The prediction of the costumer churn is a powerful tool for the bank to avoid this lost.

 In this project, I will dig into the data, visualise them and build a model to predict the costumer churn.
 I will use a random forest and logistic regression algorithm.

 ## 2. Data exploration

+Here is the descriptors avaible on the data set:

+RowNumber          10000 non-null int64
+CustomerId         10000 non-null int64
+Surname            10000 non-null object
+CreditScore        10000 non-null int64
+Geography          10000 non-null object
+Gender             10000 non-null object
+Age                10000 non-null int64
+Tenure             10000 non-null int64
+Balance            10000 non-null float64
+NumOfProducts      10000 non-null int64
+HasCrCard          10000 non-null int64
+IsActiveMember     10000 non-null int64
+EstimatedSalary    10000 non-null float64
+Exited             10000 non-null int64

+There are 14 descriptors and 10000 entry.
+There is no missing values on the dataset (Good news 🥳)

+However, we can see that some descriptors are useless for the purpose of this project.
+Indeed, the row number, the customer id, and the surname do not play a role in the customer churn.
+These descriptors will be remove for the rest of the project.

+we can distinguished two type of descriptors: continuous and categorical descritors.
+I will visualise them separately.

 ### Data visualisation